Crossover distributions at the edge of the rarefaction fan

 Now consider the infinite sum of logarithms.
-The closer that $1+\tau^n\zeta$ gets to zero, the worse the sum, so let us assume that the denominator is smaller than the numerator.
-Then due to the restriction on where $\eta$ and $\zeta$ lie on their respective contours we are assured of having $|(1+\tau^n \eta)/(1+\tau^n\zeta)|$ bounded above by a constant times $\e^{-1/2}\tau^n |\zeta-\eta|$.
+The closer that $1+\tau ^n\zeta$ gets to zero, the worse the sum, so let us assume that the denominator is smaller than the numerator.
+Then due to the restriction on where $\eta$ and $\zeta$ lie on their respective contours, we are assured of having $|(1+\tau^n \eta)/(1+\tau^n\zeta)|$ bounded above by a constant times $\e^{-1/2}\tau^n |\zeta-\eta|$.
 This constant goes to zero as $l_0$ increases.
-Summing in $n$ then gives an upper bound of $c|\zeta-\eta|\e^{-1}$ and the triangle inequality completes the proof. \end{proof}
+Summing in~$n$ then gives an upper bound of $c|\zeta-\eta|\e^{-1}$, and the triangle inequality completes the proof. \end{pf*}

-\begin{proof}[Proof of Lemma \ref{gratio_limit}] The discussion from equation (\ref{qgamma_eqn}) to (\ref{gfinaleqn}) is rigorous, and, for $\tilde\eta'$ and $\tilde\zeta$ in the fixed compact regions of their contours, we have uniform control over the error in $\e$ and uniform convergence of the q-Gamma functions to standard Gamma functions.
-This suffices to prove the Lemma. \end{proof}
+\begin{pf*}{Proof of Lemma \ref{gratio_limit}} The discussion from equations (\ref{qgamma_eqn}) to (\ref{gfinaleqn}) is rigorous, and, for $\tilde\eta'$ and $\tilde\zeta$ in the fixed compact regions of their contours, we have uniform control over the error in $\e$ and uniform convergence of the $q$-Gamma functions to standard Gamma functions.
+This suffices to prove the lemma.\vadjust{\goodbreak} \end{pf*}